 3 Credits.
 Fall only.
-Intended for students who want to learn identity with Windows Server 2016 services, as well as those individuals seeking Microsoft certification.
-Maps to the Microsoft 742 exam, and needed to attain an MCSA: Server 216 certification.
+Intended for students who want to learn how to secure Windows Server on- premises, hybrid, and Azure environments as well as those individuals seeking Microsoft certification.
+Maps partially to the Micorsoft AZ-80lexamandneededtoattaintheWindows Server

+Hybrid Administrator Associate certification.
 (CO: IT 210, IT 211, and IT 217)